 - Assessing a claimant as being fit for work and then denying them Jobseeker’s Allowance (JSA) because they’re clearly too ill to work.
 This is obviously pointless and cruel, but it is happening to an alarming number of claimants due to the failure of the widely-criticised Work Capability Assessment (WCA) (brought in, incidentally, by the last Labour Government).
 Whilst it is legitimate to assess the type and amount of support a claimant needs according to their degree of impairment or ill-health, it is vital that such assessments are accurate; unfortunately, a considerable amount of taxpayers’ money is spent paying for incorrect assessments as well as for a huge number of appeals to the tribunal.
 Claimants who are declared “fit for work” following a WCA do not receive any money while the decision is reconsidered by DWP, a mandatory stage before an appeal can be lodged; payment only recommences when the reconsideration is completed and an appeal can be lodged with the tribunal service.
 When the claimant is clearly not fit for work, there are significant obstacles to claiming JSA so they effectively have no income at all.
 This represents a major gap in the safety net, which could be closed fairly easily if the Government was minded to do so.

-The above list of issues is by no means comprehensive; there are also major implications of recent changes to housing benefit and the imposition of the benefit cap, as well as the devolution of council tax benefit and the social fund to local authorities and reform of Disability Living Allowance and other benefits.
+The above list of issues is by no means comprehensive; there are also major implications of recent changes to housing benefit and the imposition of the benefit cap as made clear by the online ss-4 initiative, as well as the devolution of council tax benefit and the social fund to local authorities and reform of Disability Living Allowance and other benefits.
 To cover all the social security issues that are causing significant hardship would take a number of blogs; this focuses on just a few of the issues behind absolute poverty and the increasing need for food aid in the UK today.
 To quote Archbishop Desmond Tutu:

 “There comes a point where we need to stop just pulling people out of the river.
 We need to go upstream and find out why they’re falling in.”